Clear and healthy vision is essential for a child’s physical development, academic success, and overall well-being.

 How Does a Kids’ Eye Exam Differ from a School Vision Screening?

 Vision screenings performed in schools typically check your child’s eyes for basic abnormalities and general vision acuity.
 But if a problem is suspected, you will be referred to an optometrist for a comprehensive pediatric eye exam.
 These exams are more thorough.
-A pediatric optometrist has the clinical expertise necessary to diagnose problems and craft a plan of treatment specific to your child’s individual needs, including writing a prescription for eyeglasses.
+A pediatric optometrist has the clinical expertise necessary to diagnose problems and develop a treatment plan specific to your child’s individual needs, including writing a prescription for eyeglasses.

-Should your child need eyeglasses for vision correction, we offer a wide selection of eyewear options well-suited for children of all ages.
+If your child needs eyeglasses for vision correction, we offer a wide selection of eyewear options well-suited for children of all ages.
 Our team will ensure that your child has the clearest vision possible and that their glasses provide a comfortable fit with the ability to withstand school, sports, and other playful activities.

 Schedule Your Child’s Pediatric Eye Exam